NCAS-CMS/cf-python/docs/source/introduction.rst

 -----------------

-The cf package uses for its internal data structures the :ref:`CF-data-model` [#cfdm]_ inherited from the `cfdm` package, and so is able to process any CF-compliant dataset.
+The cf package uses for its internal data structures the :ref:`CF-data-model` inherited from the `cfdm` package, and so is able to process any CF-compliant dataset.
 It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.This is so that datasets that are partially conformant may nonetheless be